sirosen/SALVE/README.md

 Changelog
 =========
+ * 1.0.3
+    * Fixes major bug with dir copy not triggering file backups
+    * Internal refactoring and cleanup in Blocks and Actions
  * 1.0.2
     * Fewer actions rely on shell commands and use shutil instead
     * Underspecifying an action no longer causes a failure for chown and chmod, but skips these actions instead